 Row 1: Whiskey Bar Sign by maliladesigns | Row 2: Custom ‘CIGAR and WHISKEY BAR’ Printable by JoJoMiMi (left); Custom Cigar Bands by iCustomLabel (right) | Row 3: Cigar Bar Sign Display Box by Elegant Signs

 The perfect beach version of a candy bar – your guests will love the childhood delight of being able to build their own ice creams and sundaes and it’ll keep them cool on a summer day too.
 Styling the ice creams, cones and toppings to look like an old school ice cream parlour adds to the fun and nostalgia.
 See here for a DIY tutorial including downloads and templates if you like the look above.

 Okay, you KNOW that many of your guests are going to just adore this idea!
 I mean, who doesn’t love popcorn?
 By all accounts, this is a really simple alternative to a dessert bar, and one that guests can interact with if you include a number of toppings and flavourings.
-I love the rustic styling of the one above, but you could make this work for any setting by customising the labels and table.
+I love the rustic styling of the one above (you can get all the printable elements here), but you could make this work for any setting by customising the labels and table.

 If you’re hosting a morning wedding or if the bride or groom have a real passion for tea or coffee, this is a fun way to go.
 Provide a number of varieties, beautifully laid out, and encourage guests to try a few.
 Make sure you include lots of visual variety so it doesn’t just look like the tea table at a PTA meeting.